-For one very obvious reason, I can’t fall pregnant and give birth the natural way; I’m just not capable of that function, no matter how hard I try.
-I would require a (preferably consenting) female partner for that method of procreation, and given my asexual nature, I’d rather have a cup of tea and a chocolate hobnob rather than engage in anything of that nature.
+For one very obvious reason, I can’t fall pregnant; I’m just not capable of that function, no matter how hard I try.
+If I wanted to contribute to someone else’s state of pregnancy, I would require a (preferably consenting) female partner to undertake that method of procreation, and given my asexual nature, I’d rather have a cup of tea and a chocolate hobnob rather than engage in anything of that nature.

 When I came to the decision that I wanted children, I knew – as a single man – that I would clearly need to think outside the box.
-I was aware of adoption a little already, as friends of mine had been through the process themselves.
-Later, I worked for a fostering agency, where there was a lot of duplication with adoption, in terms of process.
+I was aware of adoption, as friends of mine had been through the process themselves.
+Later, I worked for a fostering agency, where there was a lot of overlap with adoption, in terms of process.

 So adoption was squarely in my sights, and I started making enquires – after first telling a few people around me what I was planning to do.
 That was key – I needed their support, as they would form the nucleus of help I would need as a single parent, and something that any assessor would look at in detail – both if I’d told people and if I hadn’t; either way would be telling.
 To have told people in my immediate circle would indicate I was proud of what I was doing; to have told no-one might be concerning.
 Why was I keeping it from everyone?